Independence Day in Mexico City: El Grito at the Zocalo with Kids

 The Food of Independence Day

 September 15 dinner is the most patriotic meal of the year.
-The traditional spread is the green-white-red flag colors:
+The traditional spread is the green-white-red flag:

-• Chiles en nogada - the iconic dish: stuffed poblano peppers in walnut cream sauce topped with pomegranate seeds.
+• Chiles en nogada - the icon: stuffed poblano peppers in walnut cream sauce topped with pomegranate seeds.
 Green, white, red.
 Available only in September.
-Try at El Cardenal or Casa de los Azulejos in Centro Historico.
+El Cardenal does the most famous version.

 • Pozole - red, white, or green pork-and-hominy soup.
-Many families serve all three colors.
+Many families serve all three.

-• Sopes y tostadas - the easy family-friendly fingerfood version.
+• Sopes y tostadas - the easy fingerfood version for kids.

-• Tequila and mezcal for the adults, agua de jamaica for the kids.
+• Tequila and mezcal for adults.
+Agua de jamaica for kids.

 • Tres leches cake in flag colors for dessert.